Skip to main content

 Peptide Protocols for Sleep Architecture

 Sermorelin is a peptide that functions as a growth hormone-releasing hormone (GHRH) analog.
-It works by binding to receptors in the pituitary gland, stimulating it to produce and release your body’s own natural in a pulsatile manner that mirrors your innate physiological rhythm.
+It works by binding to receptors in the pituitary gland, stimulating it to produce and release your body’s own natural growth hormone in a pulsatile manner that mirrors your innate physiological rhythm.
 This mechanism preserves the essential feedback loops of your endocrine system.
 The protocol is typically administered before bed to align with and amplify the natural GH pulse that occurs during slow-wave sleep.

 • This peptide supports an increase in the duration and quality of slow-wave sleep, the most physically restorative phase of the sleep cycle.